nf-core/epitopeprediction/docs/usage.md

 nextflow run nf-core/epitopeprediction --somatic_mutations '*.vcf.gz' -profile docker
 ```

-This will launch the pipeline with the `docker` configuration profile.
+This will launch the pipeline with the `docker` configuration profile and default options (`syfpeithi` by default).
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: